The Pomodoro Technique

 Use an app to enforce your pomodoros

 Humans are fallible.
-No matter how motivated you are at the start of the day, it's really hard to actually stick to your pomodoros.
+No matter how motivated you are at the start of the day, it's really hard to stick to your pomodoros.
 Hold yourself accountable with a break reminder app.

 The best ones let you customize how long your work sessions are, how obtrusive you want your reminders to be, and how strictly you want your breaks enforced.
 Some will lock you out of your computer for the duration of your breaks.